alehandrof/Writerly/README.md

 ## Sublime Text Color Schemes for Writers

-This repository is under heavy development; there is no stable `master` branch currently.
+This repository is under heavy development.

 ### Wannabe